Supamang2122/Mountain-Madness-2020/Readme.md

 klick(600, 820);
 pastee(740,720,"10");
 ```
-Our bot performs these functions as we have defined for it.
+Our bot performs these functions as we have very specifically defined for it.
 For instance, the klick function looks like this
 ```
 public static void klick(int x, int y) {
 bot.mouseMove(x, y);